tmccary9207/code_advents/2015/day9/README.md

 In Javascript this is an easy task I figure.
 The hard part was just trying to the Dijkstra algo enough that I could write it and apply it to a situation where I have to test all possible starting locations.

+## PYTHON3

+Same as Javascript but with a little bit of pythonic code.